idaholab/moose/modules/stochastic_tools/doc/content/source/outputs/MappingOutput.md

 [Mapping objects](VariableMappings/index.md), once trained, can be output to a binary file for later use by using this object.
-All data within the model that was declared using `declareMappingData` is automatically stored in the generated file.
+All data within the model that was declared using `RestartableModelInterface::declareModelData()` is automatically stored in the generated file.

 ## Example Input File Syntax